jackpal/jackpal.github.io/_posts/2010-06-18-ICFP_2010_contest_is_a_bust_for_me.md

 ---
 date: 2010-06-18 12:54
 tags: ICFP,contest
+title: ICFP 2010 contest is a bust for me
 ---

-# ICFP 2010 contest is a bust for me

 [The ICFP 2010 contest rules](http://icfpcontest.org/2010/) have been posted, and I am quite disappointed by this year's contest.